Jack-in-the-box: Origin

+The term jack-in-the-box is derived from the name Jack used to mean "person", (Note: Somewhat akin to the modern term "guy".) and was also previously used for a type of swindler.

 A theory as to the origin of the jack-in-the-box is that it comes from the 14th-century English prelate Sir John Schorne, who is often pictured holding a boot with a devil in it.
 According to folklore, he once cast the devil into a boot to protect the village of North Marston in Buckinghamshire.
 In French, a jack-in-the-box is called a "diable en boîte" (literally "devil in a box").
 The phrase jack-in-the-box was first seen used in literature by John Foxe, in his book Actes and Monuments, first published in 1563.
 There he used the term as an insult to describe a swindler who would cheat tradesmen by selling them empty boxes instead of what they actually purchased.
 It also featured in the Chronicle of the Greyfriars of London in 1547 where it was noted as being used pejoratively to refer to the real presence of Christ in the Eucharist: